 Introduction

 Automatic tendencies to selectively process negative, relative to benign or positive material and environmental events, have been associated with anxiety and depression (for reviews, see Cisler & Koster, 2010; Gotlib & Joormann, 2010; Mathews & MacLeod, 1994, 2005).
 These biases have been explored in attention, interpretation of ambiguity, as well as in memory.
-Typically, studies examining selective processing biases in relation to emotional vulnerability have tended to examine a single process in isolation, with few studies examining more than one bias in a single study (Everaert, Koster, & Derakshan, 2012; Hirsch, Clark, & Mathews, 2006).
+Typically, studies examining selective processing biases in relation to emotional vulnerability have tended to examine these processes in isolation, with few studies examining more than one bias in a single study (Everaert, Koster, & Derakshan, 2012; Hirsch, Clark, & Mathews, 2006).
 The combined cognitive bias hypothesis (CCBH: Hirsch et al., 2006), however, proposes that cognitive biases are unlikely to work in isolation to influence emotional vulnerability, but rather, they influence each other and interact to influence other variables, including emotional vulnerability.
-For example, increased attention towards negative stimuli would be expected to influence how negatively information is interpreted, which would then influence memory for that stimulus.
+For example, increased attention towards negative stimuli would be expected to influence how negative information is interpreted, which would then influence memory for that stimulus.
 Such a series of causally related negative biases would be expected to propagate emotional vulnerability.
-Thus, greater influence of one bias on another may further help to perpetrate a negative cycle of maladaptive cognitive processing related to emotional dysfunction.
+In this way, a greater influence of one bias on another may further help to perpetrate a negative cycle of maladaptive cognitive processing related to emotional dysfunction.

 The CCBH has been tested with tasks designed to capture the direct effect of one bias on another.
-One study (Everaert, Duyck, & Koster, 2014) used an eye-tracking modification of a scrambled sentences task (Wenzlaff & Bates, 1998).
+For instance, one study (Everaert, Duyck, & Koster, 2014) used an eye-tracking modification of a scrambled sentences task (Wenzlaff & Bates, 1998).
 Gaze fixation time on negative words was used to index attention bias, the ratio of negative to total unscrambled sentences was used to index interpretation bias, and a free recall task was used to index memory bias.
 Two path models were tested, the first omitted relationships between each of the biases, and the second included paths between the biases.
 The second model better fit the data, supporting the hypothesis that attention bias influenced interpretation bias, which in turn influenced memory bias.
 A further study in adults investigated the functional relationships among cognitive biases in a subclinical depressed sample and found that while attentional bias was not directly associated with memory bias, there was an indirect association via interpretation bias (Everaert, Tierens, Uzieblo, & Koster, 2013).
 Thus, the results supported the CCBH, showing that cognitive biases across different domains do not act in isolation.
 A further study, conducted in adults, concluded that memory bias is likely to be more effectively modified by targeting emotional processing in another domain, such as interpretation bias (Hertel & Mathews, 2011; Vrijsen, Oostrom, Isaac, Becker, & Speckens, 2014).

 To our knowledge only two studies have examined the combined cognitive bias hypothesis in adolescent samples (Klein, Voogd, Wiers, & Salemink, 2017; Orchard & Reynolds, 2018).
-Klein et al. (2017) used three cognitive bias measures; an emotional visual search task, a dot-probe task, and the interpretation recognition task for children.
+Klein et al. (2017) used three cognitive bias measures; an emotional visual search task, a dot-probe task, and the interpretation recognition task for children to investigate attention and interpretation biases.
 The results indicate that each cognitive bias predicted unique variance in anxiety and depression, separately, supporting the CCBH proposition that cognitive biases in different domains contribute separately to emotional vulnerability.
-Similarly, a study by Orchard and Reynolds (2018) in adolescents showed that the combination of cognitive biases, interpretation bias and negative self-evaluation bias, predicted depression severity more strongly than individual biases.
+Similarly, a study by Orchard and Reynolds (2018) in adolescents showed that the combination of cognitive biases, interpretation bias and negative self-evaluation bias, predicted depression severity more strongly than individual biases alone.
 Both studies suggest that further exploration of adolescent mental health from a CCBH perspective is likely to be highly informative.